 Description: Used to pick an interconnect model for this component.

-Usage Rules: Interconnet Models are IBIS-ISS subckts or Toucshstone files that are interconnect models between the Pins, Die Pads and Buffers of a Component.
+Usage Rules: Interconnet Models are described by IBIS-ISS subckts or Toucshstone files that are between the Pins, Die Pads and Buffers of a Component.

 A component may have none, one or more [Interconnect Model].
 If there are any [Interconnect Model]s, they must be listed in this section.